Hi, my name is Christine. Thanks for stopping in!

 Oh, and I have a thing for pixie cuts :)

-In January 2012, I was featured in the Wall Street Journal as part of a story on DIY home cheesemaking.
+In January 2012, I was interviewed by the Wall Street Journal as part of a story on DIY home cheesemaking.
 In July 2011, I was featured in The Kitchn's Small Cool Kitchens 2011 contest.
 I was a featured blogger for WholeLiving.com during the 28-Day Challenge Action Plan in January 2011 and was highlighted in the March 2011 issue of Whole Living magazine by Martha Stewart Publications.
 I was a regular contributor for ShopRite's Potluck blog panel from 2011 though 2013, where I shared recipes and menus that help link people of all incomes and backgrounds to healthier food choices.

 Unspeakable Visions, the design studio...